A complaint over a cyclist leaving a discarded inner tube in a garden has led to a flurry of abuse which have including some unwarranted expletives.

 It’s raised the question of how the monitoring and use of a local social media site is carried out and the checking of messages and responses following a host of unrelated replies.

-The issue began when Gordon Tonnar, of Hill Farm, in Hesset, posted a message on Next Door complaining about his £2,750 lawn tractor being severely damaged after he ran over the inner tube while cutting the grass.
+The issue began when Gordon Tonnar, from Hesset, posted a message on Next Door complaining about his £2,750 lawn tractor being severely damaged after he ran over the inner tube while cutting the grass.

 He said: “To all of you lovely cyclists that ride through our village roads mob handed and sometimes three abreast assuming you’ve got the right of way; I really don’t mind you hogging our roads all dressed in your matching Lycra, what I do mind is you changing your inner tubes in front of my house then discarding your old inner tube on to my grass.